m-jmc/Patient-Cost-and-High-Value-Healthcare/README.md

 ## XGBoost Model Performance

-XGBoost attained the highest accuracy of the models tested at 94.8%, with good sensitivity / recall (true positive rate), F1-score of 97.26% and statistical significance (P-value < 0.05%).
+XGBoost attained the highest accuracy of the models tested at 94.8%, with good sensitivity / recall (true positive rate), F1-score of 97.26% but insignificant statistical performance (P-value > 0.05%).
 Low specificity is not overly concerning in this application.

 ```